acrocat/EverLayout/docs/index.md

 Here I am running a blank application in the simulator side-by-side with a ViewController layout described in JSON, which is loaded by the default View Controller.
-The app has connected to EverLayout Bridge which is serving it layout updates every time I save the layout file.
+The app has connected to EverLayout Bridge which is serving layout updates every time I save the layout file.

 Every time I update the JSON, the App clears and rebuilds the layout with the new data.